The Pillars of Unity

 • How can we respond adequately to the climate crisis in a fragmented world and create more unity rather than division?

 Seeing the whole picture – we need to become more honest and self-aware about our decision-making.
-Too often the lens through which we perceive is faulty.
 Are the assumptions underpinning our response to the climate crisis fit for purpose?
-What are we not seeing, or choosing not to see?
+We are part of the problem if we persist with the illusion that ‘business as usual’ will achieve net zero.

 Integrating heart and mind – we need to engage our emotional brains in climate change.
-The tendency to separate thoughts and feelings causes confusion and is destabilising.
-The ultimate goal is for the whole mind to be in balance with thoughts, feelings and intuitions working together in harmony.
+Rational scientific data loses out against a compelling emotional story that speaks to people’s values.
+The tendency to separate thoughts and feelings runs deep in our culture and is profoundly destabilising.

 If you would like to receive information on ‘The Pillars of Unity’ series please sign up below: